 Fearghal McGarry, historian

-1. The Easter Rising was an attempt to seize control of Dublin, form a Republican state and incite an anti-British rebellion.
+1. The Easter Rising or Easter Rebellion was an attempt to seize control of Dublin by force of arms.
+Its aim was to form a Republican state of Ireland and incite an anti-British rebellion.

-3. Armed with weapons from Germany, the rebels began their action on April 24th, seizing control of the Post Office.
+3. Armed with weapons provided by Germany, Britain’s wartime enemy, the Republican rebels began their action on April 24th, seizing control of the post office building in Dublin.

-5. Though it was unsuccessful, the Easter Rising was a watershed in Irish Republicanism.
-The rebels were arrested and swiftly executed by the British; this brutal treatment invoked some sympathy for the Republican movement.
+5. Though unsuccessful, the Easter Rising was a watershed in Irish Republicanism.
+The rebels were arrested and swiftly executed by the British.
+Their brutal treatment invoked some sympathy for the Republican movement.